 - Speech and Language Screening are available to preschools and day-care centers

 Book Club is a language based literacy experience that uses age appropriate literature, verbal discussion, oral and written language and extension projects to engage students in the critical thinking and reflection process in response to reading.

 Small groups of students will gather once or twice weekly (depending on schedule) to work cooperatively with their peers, demonstrate perspective taking skills, practice social cognitive thinking necessary for true conversation, and develop expressive language skills needed to prepare for small group discussion.

 Our book club will provide the children with an opportunity to demonstrate their understanding and interpretation of the book through art.
 This final project keeps the students thinking about the book even after they have closed the final page.

-Book Club is available for students 2nd -8th grade.
+Book Club is available for students 2nd grade through high school.